linode/docs/docs/security/gpg-key-for-ssh-authentication.md

 >
 > This guide will only work on UNIX-based (Linux & OS X) machines!
 The process is very complicated on Windows but may be possible with some research.

+This guide assumes that you have:

+ - A fully working Linode,
-This guide assumes that you have a fully working Linode (You have followed the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/security/securing-your-server) guides, and updated your Linode with `sudo apt-get update && sudo apt-get upgrade`), and that you know how to use the command line.
+ - You have followed the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/security/securing-your-server) guides, and updated your Linode with `sudo apt-get update && sudo apt-get upgrade`),
+ - You are familiar with the [command line](/docs/tools-reference/introduction-to-linux-concepts#so-youre-staring-at-a-shell-prompt).

 You don't necessarily need to be familiar with [SSH authentication](/docs/security/use-public-key-authentication-with-ssh) or [GPG encryption](https://en.wikipedia.org/wiki/GNU_Privacy_Guard), but an understanding of their operation will help you out if you run into problems.